About the TTF

 Structure of the TTF

 To fulfil its mandate, the structure of the TTF includes:

 - TTF members

 - Regional groups

 - The Secretariat, hosted by UNESCO in its Headquarters in Paris

 As a global network, the TTF seeks to cooperate substantively with other relevant organisations and networks working on teacher issues such as the SDG-Education 2030 Steering Committee, the Global Education Monitoring Report, and so on.
 It relies strongly on expertise from academic and research institutions specialized on teachers and teaching.

 As part of the new Strategic Plan 2022-2025, TTF Member organizations with a regional remit will be solicited to help raise the profile of the work of the TTF and reach policy-makers.
 The TTF will work in close partnership with organisations such as the African Union, CONFEMEN, and the Association for the Development of Education in Africa (ADEA) in Africa, the Southeast Asian Ministers of Education Organization (SEAMEO) in Asia or the Organization of Ibero-American States (OEI) in Latin America and the Caribbean.

 Funding of the TTF

-The TTF is currently funded by the Governments of Germany and Norway, and the Hamdan Foundation.
-Further in-kind contributions are received from Indonesia and Saudi Arabia.
+The TTF is funded by the Governments of France, Germany and Norway, with contributions from the Hamdan Foundation, the LEGO Foundation and the Mastercard Foundation.
+Further in-kind contributions have been received from Indonesia and Saudi Arabia.
 More information on our annual budget can be found in our Annual Reports.